FREQUENTLY ASKED QUESTIONS

 Unfortunately not.
 The only way to access and use the equity in an existing property would be to sell it.

 Under current legislation, lenders are required to hold more capital for SMSF loans than they do for standard residential loans.
 These loans are more costly to the lender, who in turn passes the costs on to the SMSF.
+Read here for more details on this.

 Some lenders require that not all of the liquid asset (cash or shares) in the SMSF be used to purchase a property and impose a minimum requirement.
 For example, they may require the SMSF can still show 10% of the property value in either shares or cash after the settlement of the property.
+Learn everything you need to know about liquidity requirements here.

 Delays often relate to the time it takes to legally assess the two trust deeds, but lenders continue to improve settlement timeframes.